rfatolahzade/ParseChart/README.md

 dashboard:
-  enabled: true               #True if you need dashboard
+  enabled: true               #True if you need the parse dashboard
   username: user              #dashboard username if you enabled dashboard
   password: user              #dashboard password if you enabled dashboard
   url: {YOUR Dashboard url}   #YOUR Dashboard url